-Growing up with the budding genetic genealogy industry lead her to her current position at Your DNA Guide, where she provides personalized, interactive experiences to assist individuals and families in interpreting their genetic results in the context of their genealogical information.
-That means she can take you step by step through any kind of DNA test in a way that you will understand, and even enjoy!
+Growing up with the budding genetic genealogy industry led her to found Your DNA Guide, where she provides personalized, interactive experiences to assist individuals and families in interpreting their genetic results in the context of their genealogical information.
+That means she can take you step by step through any kind of DNA test in a way that you will understand—and even enjoy!

-Diahan has been pleased to lecture in many areas including both national and local conferences, from hundreds to handfuls.
-You will walk away from an interaction with her feeling like she is fun, upbeat, and full of energy.
+Diahan has been pleased to lecture around the world to national and local audiences of hundreds (or handfuls!).
+You will walk away from her presentations inspired by her fun, upbeat energy.
 You might also be surprised to leave feeling that you really can do this DNA thing!
 This is because she has a passion for genetic genealogy, a genuine love for people, and a gift for making the technical understandable.

-Diahan is the author of several quick guides on genetic genealogy, a regular contributor to Genealogy Gems, featured writer for Family Tree Magazine, regular contributor to Genealogy Today, as well as many other small writing engagements.
+Diahan is the author of several quick guides on genetic genealogy, a featured writer for Family Tree Magazine, a regular contributor to Genealogy Today, a former contributor to Genealogy Gems, and contributor to several other publications.

-While she truly enjoys enlightening minds of genealogists everywhere about the merits of DNA testing in genealogy, her greatest DNA contribution is her three children.
-It is to them that she devotes the majority of her time and energies as they are ages 14, 11, and 9.
-For this reason she feels it is a true gift that she is can be a stay at home mom, and a work from home business woman.
-Of course this would never be possible without the unwavering support of her tall and handsome husband who holds down the fort in south Florida as she travels and lectures across the country.
+While she truly enjoys enlightening minds of genealogists everywhere, her greatest DNA contribution is her three children.
+To them she devotes the majority of her time and energies as they are ages 16, 14, and 11.
+She feels it is a true gift that she can be a stay-at-home mom and a work-from-home business woman.
+Of course, this would never be possible without the unwavering support of her tall and handsome husband who holds down the fort in south Florida as she travels and lectures across the world.

-Christi Jacobsen knew when she was in high school that she wanted to go into genetics so she started working in a genetics lab her senior year.
+Christi knew when she was in high school that she wanted to go into genetics, so she started working in a genetics lab her senior year.
 She then attended Brigham Young University.
-While she was a student she worked for Dr. Scott Woodward as a lab assistant on ancient DNA studies and helped collect samples for the Sorenson Molecular Genealogy Foundation.
+She worked for Dr. Scott Woodward as a student lab assistant on ancient DNA studies and helped collect samples for the Sorenson Molecular Genealogy Foundation.

-She graduated with her B.S. in Molecular Biology in 2003 and started working for Sorenson Genomics.
-At Sorenson Genomics she helped develop genetic tests for the Sorenson Molecular Genealogy Foundation, African Ancestry, Relative Genetics, and Gene Tree.
+She graduated with her B.S. in Molecular Biology in 2003 and started working for Sorenson Genomics, where she helped develop genetic tests for the Sorenson Molecular Genealogy Foundation, African Ancestry, Relative Genetics, and Gene Tree.

-Starting in 2008 She took some time off to raise her two girls.
-Even though she wasn’t working full time she continued to stay in touch with Diahan, helped her at conferences, and presented on genetic genealogy.
+Starting in 2008, she took some time off to raise her two girls.
+Even though she wasn’t working full time she continued to stay in the genetic genealogy loop, teaching and helping at conferences.

 For the last year, Christi has been helping people with their genetic genealogy.
 She enjoys helping people discover more about themselves through their personal genetics.
 When she isn’t geeking out over DNA test results she likes hiking, mountain biking, and traveling with her family.

 Katie enjoyed the diverse hats she was able to wear over the years working in a growing company from the start.
-She dabble in sample collection, DNA extraction, laboratory work, web developer, interacting with users, DNA marker development specifically for Y-chromosome and mtDNA testing, sample quality control, coordinating samples for additional testing, supervising sample storage, and ending with overseeing all analysis of genetic test results and ensuring they were accurately stored in the database.
+She dabbled in sample collection, DNA extraction, laboratory work, web development, interacting with users, DNA marker development for Y-chromosome and mtDNA testing, sample quality control, coordinating samples for additional testing, supervising sample storage, and overseeing all analysis of genetic test results and ensuring they were accurately stored in the database.